Exoutia/investor_helper/README.md

 - [ ] To tell how should they divide the money equity, debit, etc.
 - [ ] How the market is facing today.
 - [ ] a strategy picker and advicer according to some question answerd to the program.
+- [x] Searching for mutual funds in india.